 The ongoing coronavirus pandemic has highlighted several existing systemic gaps in rural healthcare services in the country.
-Experts believe that transitioning to renewable energy will be beneficial and that is why nearly 20 leaders from think tanks, research groups, renewable energy companies, sustainable development organisations, and various other industries have made a case to the Government of India (GoI) to solarize all unelectrified sub-centres in rural India.
+Experts believe that transitioning to solar energy will be beneficial and that is why nearly 20 leaders from think tanks, research groups, renewable energy companies, sustainable development organisations, and various other industries have made a case to the Government of India (GoI) to solarize all unelectrified sub-centres in rural India.

 In their letter addressed to the government, the Ministry of Power, NITI Aayog, and the Ministry of New and Renewable Energy (MNRE), the representatives have emphasized the need for decentralized renewable energy.
 Over 39,000 sub-centres (the first contact point between the primary healthcare system and the community) which serve over 230 million people in India lack electricity.